 Don’t be fooled!
 Not all cheese is 0g net carbs.
-Some cheeses naturally have a small carb content, while others (such as shredded cheese) contain preservatives and fillers that add a few carbs.
+Some cheeses naturally have a carb content, while others (such as shredded cheese) contain preservatives and fillers that add a few carbs.
 Stick to cheeses like gruyere or goat cheese and avoid American cheese, shredded cheeses, or cheese sticks.

 2. Beef Jerky

 Beef jerky cured in salt is the perfect zero carb keto snack!
 Make sure that it doesn’t contain added flavorings, seasonings, or sugar.
 These can increase the carb content of the beef jerky.
 When shopping for no carb snacks, be sure to check the ingredients and nutrition facts panel!

 3. Pork Rinds / Chicharrones

 Pork rinds make the perfect keto snack with zero carbs as they are naturally carb-free.
 Some seasoned pork rinds contain sugar or maltodextrin, which increases carb count.
 Only choose pork rinds with simple seasonings like salt and pepper.
 Avoid flavored pork rinds like maple bacon or pizza!